j-d-b/tas-server/README.md

 I've done this, a combined `tas-server`, database, and notification spawning cron process in the [`tas-backend`](https://bitbucket.org/j-d-b/tas-backend/) project.

 ## Todo
 This project is pretty close to production-capable (aside from any written tests 😮).
 From the perspective of the frontend, everything is there.
-However, there are a few areas which need work:
+However, there are a few areas which need attention.
+**TODO**
 * Auth refresh tokens (important!)
-* Logging (with winston)
+* Implement logging (with winston)
 * Solidify what appt details can be updated (on `updateAppt` mutation)
-* Appointment reminder email template
-* SMS sending
+* Implement SMS sending
-* Gate capacity and planned activities templates
+* Implement Gate capacity and planned activities templates
 * Database snapshots/backup
 * Standardize mutation inputs (single `input` object)
-* update `src/server/gql/README.md`
+* Update `src/server/gql/README.md`